Ten Reasons Why Jesus Understands.

 - The King of kings became a servant.
 Jesus, God’s Son, became a man in order to bring us salvation (Philippians 2:7, 2:8).
 Wives who were blessed with a comfortable life prior to divorce find themselves taking service jobs to try and make ends meet.
 Their higher position becomes a lower one, which sometimes seems humiliating.

 - Jesus was constantly having to dodge being captured by the religious leaders.
 They tried to have him arrested, stoned, and finally, yes, he was beaten, tortured, and hung on a cross to die.
 Living in hiding from a stalking and/or abusing ex-spouse is terrifying.

 Jesus may not have been divorced, but he suffered many embarrassing, humiliating, and hurtful things in his short life.
 He knew what it felt like to be betrayed by people he loved.
 He felt the sting of hurtful words and actions by those he was trying to help.
 Jesus understood the pangs of hunger and thirst and the pain of physical abuse.
 He was mocked, reviled, and ridiculed.
 Isaiah 53:3 says, “He was despised and rejected by mankind, a man of suffering, and familiar with pain.”

-Can Jesus relate to my suffering?
+Can Jesus relate to your suffering?
 Yes, I believe he can.
-He understands how it feels and knows just how to comfort us in our pain.
-So if you’re going through a divorce or undergoing pain or suffering of any kind, remember you have a Savior who has suffered in every way, just as we have.
-All we have to do is cry out to him and he will rush to help us.
+He understands how it feels and knows just how to comfort you.
+If you’re going through a divorce or undergoing pain or suffering of any kind, remember you have a Savior who suffered in every way.
+All you have to do is cry out to him and he will rush to help.